OUI laws in Saco, Maine are severe, and you can expect no help from law enforcement if you are stopped on suspicion of drunk or impaired driving.

 Last Updated: February 18, 2025 Between 11 and 15 million Americans visit Canada each year but you’re unlikely to contribute to those numbers in the future if you have an[...]

-Maine law prohibits operating a vehicle while under the influence of alcohol or drugs, with a legal limit of 0.08% Blood Alcohol Concentration (BAC) for most drivers.
-However, you can still face OUI charges in Saco even if your BAC is below this threshold if an officer believes your ability to drive is impaired.
+Maine has strict Operating Under the Influence (OUI) laws, making it illegal to drive under the influence of alcohol or drugs.
+The legal Blood Alcohol Concentration (BAC) limit is 0.08% for most drivers, but you can still face OUI charges in Saco even if your BAC is below this threshold if law enforcement determines your ability to drive is impaired.

 No. of Offense (Last 10 Years) | License Suspension | Jail Time | Minimum Fine |